 Be nice.
 Or else.

 Designer & Animator @ Orbital Vision - joebaker.co for freelance.
-Joined almost 2 years ago
+Joined about 2 years ago

 Second Toms' points.
 I only feel scrolljacking fails, when it's mixed in with regular scrolling and disrupts the experience.